andikleen/ftracer/README.md

-ftracer
+# ftracer

+## Overview

 ftracer is a simple user space implementation of a linux kernel style function tracer.
 It allows to trace every call in a instrumented user applications.
 It is useful for debugging and performance analysis due to its fine grained time stamp.

+This allows to do control flow oriented debugging without any special instrumentation.
+So if the program does something unexpected it's easily possible to look at the function calls before that, and use that to deduce the cause of the problem.

-It relies on gcc generating a call on top of every function call.
+ftracer relies on gcc generating a call on top of every function call.

-The tracing slows every function call down.
+The tracing slows every function call down (about 4x).
 The tracing is per thread and does not create a global bottleneck.

-Note that the time stamps include the overhead from the tracing.
+It supports a dump function in C, directly callable by the program or on exit, and a gdb function to dump from gdb.

 Requires gcc 4.7+ and a x86_64 Linux system and the ability to rebuild the program.

-Quick howto:
+## Quick howto

-     cd ftrace
+     cd ftracer
      make
-     ./test
+     FTRACER=1 ./test
      TIME      TOFF FUNC                      ARGS
      0.00      0.00 f1                        1 2 3
      0.06      0.06   f2                      a b c